open-contracting-extensions/ocds_transactions_relatedMilestone_extension/README.md

 # Transaction related milestones

-## Background

-In core OCDS `transactions` are a property of the `implementation` object.

-Some contracts link payments against a contract to specific milestones for the delivery of the contract.
+Some payments against a contract are linked to specific implementation milestones.
+This extension adds a `relatedImplementationMilestone` field to the `contracts.implementation.transactions` array.

-## Extension fields

-This extension adds a `relatedImplementationMilestone` property to the `Transaction` object.

-The `relatedImplementationMilestone` property is a `MilestoneReference` object.

-The `MilestoneReference` object is introduced by the [metrics extension](http://extensions.open-contracting.org/en/extensions/metrics/master/).

 ## Example